Oscillations

 To compute the energy, we multiply the differential equation for the damped oscillator by the momentum \(m \dot{x}\):

-Then the change in time of the total energy is equal to the friction power:
+Then the rate of change of the total energy is equal to the dissipated power:

 \[\begin{equation} \dv{}{t} \{E_{kin} + E_{pot} \} = P_R \end{equation}\]

-We consider now the case of weak damping, so that we can make the following approximation:
+We consider now the case of underdamping, so that we can make the following approximation:

-This means that during one period, the amplitude of the oscillation decreases very slightly, and the exponential function can be, during this time, approximated to \(1\).
+This means that during one period, the amplitude of the oscillation decreases very slightly, and the exponential function can be approximated as \(1\) over this short time interval.

-The friction power during one period is equal to
+The friction power averaged over one period is equal to:

 \[\begin{equation} E_{tot} (t) = E_0e^{-t/\tau} \end{equation}\]

-The relative decrease of the energy during one period is often described thanks to the following Q-factor:
+The relative decrease in energy during one period is often described by the quality factor (Q-factor):

 So the Q-factor becomes:

-Up to this point, we have examined only systems that are displaced once from their equilibrium position and subsequently allowed to undergo free oscillations.
+Up to this point, we have examined systems that are displaced from equilibrium and then allowed to oscillate freely.
 We now extend this analysis to encompass oscillatory motion driven by an externally applied periodic force (or torque).

 Let